 Consider Your Options

 With your lawyer’s guidance, you can explore your options.
 Depending on the circumstances, you may choose to cooperate with the investigation, negotiate a plea deal, or prepare for potential charges.
-Your lawyer will help you weigh the pros and cons of each option.
+A lawyer with the Simmrin Law Group will help you weigh the pros and cons of each option.

 What Happens After Receiving a Federal Target Letter?